stevie-f/FlexionTest/README.md

 Billing Integration Test for Flexion

 This software is a Java Console application to make it easy to test.
 FlexionTest2.java contains the main method.
+The implementation of the Integration is the IntegrationImpl class file.

 The IntegrationTestRunner performs an automated test but does not try to pass null for paramaters.
 Interestingly, the buy REST operation accepts null for itemID.